Skip to content

 Speaking of customer service and experience, social media is known to be a platform where customers express their emotions around brands and businesses.
 From gratitude for a speedy delivery of a credit card to anger about bad customer service at a particular branch, social listening tools are great for identifying all the online posts where your customers mention your brand or services, providing insight into how best you can provide better customer service.

 In the past, customer service from banks used to be done over the phone, by email or in the actual physical branch.
 Now, consumers use social media to interact with brands and companies in a more direct way, which has become a growing trend in the banking and financial industry.
-More and more financial institutions, like Santander Rio Bank, use their official social media pages and profiles to engage with their customers as a way of resolving any issues quickly.

 reputation management five star customer score

-Managing a Crisis with Social Listening
+Managing a Crisis With Social Listening

 Spotting online mentions of certain issues that either your current clients or new consumers may face, or a bad experience that they had with your service, provides an opportunity to ensure that you work quickly to keep your reputation from walking down the path of an online crisis.
 Negative noise surrounding your brand can greatly affect your reputation and brand image, and can spark quite the wildfire if left unchecked.
 When negative mentions and comments appears online, you want to make sure that you are the first to know.

-One of great benefits of using a social listening tool is being able to identify these negative mentions as soon as they happen.
-Real-time alerts are crucial in these situations for reputation management, as they enable you to be quick and proactive.
 If, for example, the number of mentions about your financial institute is higher than usual, Meltwater's mobile app can give you instant notifications on updates and new stories.
 Getting notifications like this can be an important part in your reputation management plan to prevent an online crisis

 person holding an ipad with another person pointing at the ipad screen with a pen

-At the end of the day, social listening tools can be a great asset for financial service providers wanting to gain a better understanding of the market and their clients.
+At the end of the day, social listening can be a great asset for financial service providers wanting to gain a better understanding of the market and their clients.
 If you are considering using a tool, such as Meltwater's Social Listening solution, here are some social media mentions that you might want to pay attention to:

 • the name of your financial institute